mihcaelcaplan/mihcaelcaplan.github.io/project_pages/thermometer.md

 ### Conclusions
-This was a fun project,at the time it felt like the first time my hunger to build integrated systems had been somewhat satiated.
+This was a fun project.
+At the time it felt like the first time my hunger to build integrated systems had been somewhat satiated.
 I had Arduino experience earlier, but never the capability to connect as many components as I was able to with Python and Google Apps Script.

 The motor was the weakest link in this project.
 Ultimately I never achieved thermostat control because I couldn't get enough torque to move the thermostat, and didn't have time to fabricate a coupling (this being much beyond the scope of the project).